heilingbrunner/vscode-hp42s-free42/README.md

 The command generates two output files:

-- a file in `raw` format
+- a file in `raw42` format
-- a file in `hex` format, when setting `HP42S/free42.encoderGenerateHexFile` is checked
+- a file in `hex42` format, when setting `HP42S/free42.encoderGenerateHexFile` is checked

 #### Encoding Errors